dstackai/dstack/docs/docs/concepts/tasks.md

 Provisioning...
 ---> 100%

+TensorBoard 2.13.0 at http://localhost:6006/ (Press CTRL+C to quit)

 Epoch 0:  100% 1719/1719 [00:18<00:00, 92.32it/s, loss=0.0981, acc=0.969]
 Epoch 1:  100% 1719/1719 [00:18<00:00, 92.32it/s, loss=0.0981, acc=0.969]
 Epoch 2:  100% 1719/1719 [00:18<00:00, 92.32it/s, loss=0.0981, acc=0.969]